-The NID is a deduction against taxable profit, calculated by applying a reference rate to the new equity.
-The reference rate is the higher of the 10-year government bond yield of Cyprus or the country in which the assets funded by the new equity are utilized, in each case plus 3 percentage points.
-The bond yield rates to be used are as at December 31 of the year preceding the year of assessment.
+The NID is a deduction from taxable profit, calculated by applying a reference rate to the new equity.
+The reference rate is the higher of the ten-year government bond yield of Cyprus or the country in which the assets funded by the new equity are employed, with an uplift of three percentage points.
+The bond yield rates to be used are those applying on December 31 of the year preceding the year of assessment.

-The NID is limited to 80 percent of the taxable profit before deducting the NID, and no NID will be allowed in the event of losses.
-Unutilized NID cannot be carried forward to be offset against future years' profits.
+The NID is limited to 80 percent of the taxable profit before deducting the NID.
+No NID is available unless there is a taxable profit and unutilized NID cannot be carried forward to be offset against future years' profits.

-The NID is not a one-off allowance that is available only in the year the capital injection is made: it is also available for all subsequent tax years as long as the new capital remains in place.
+The NID is a continuing deduction.
+It is available not only in the year the capital injection is made, but also for all subsequent tax years as long as the new capital remains in place.

 New equity may be contributed in cash or in the form of other assets, in which case the amount of new equity will be the market value of the assets agreed with the tax authorities.
-No NID is available in respect of capitalization of reserves, revaluation of assets or for companies benefiting from the reorganization exemptions included in the tax laws, and NID may be refused if the tax authorities deem that the transaction concerned has no economic or business purpose.
+No NID is available in respect of capitalization of reserves, revaluation of assets, or for companies benefiting from the reorganization exemptions included in the tax laws, and NID may be refused if the tax authorities deem that the transaction concerned has no economic or business purpose.

-II.
-NID Rates for 2015 and 2016
+NID Rates For 2015 And 2016

-In the early months of 2016 the tax authorities announced the 10-year government bond rates at December 31, 2014, on which the NID for the 2015 tax year will be based, for Cyprus, Germany, India, Romania and Russia.
-They subsequently announced the corresponding rates at December 31, 2015, on which the notional interest deduction on capital introduced in 2016 will be based, for these countries and for the Czech Republic, Latvia, Poland, Ukraine and the United Arab Emirates, followed by revised rates for Russia.
-Including the three percentage points uplift, the NID rates for capital introduced in 2015 range from 3.54 percent for Germany, to 10.86 percent for India.
+Earlier this year the tax authorities announced the ten-year government bond rates at December 31, 2014, on which the NID for the 2015 tax year will be based, for Cyprus, Germany, India, Romania, and Russia.
+They subsequently announced the corresponding rates at December 31, 2015, on which the notional interest deduction on capital introduced in 2016 will be based, for these countries and for the Czech Republic, Latvia, Poland, Ukraine, and the United Arab Emirates.
+After applying the three percentage points uplift, the NID rates for capital introduced in 2015 range from 3.54 percent for Germany, to 16.73 percent for Russia.
 Including the uplift, the NID rate for capital used to finance assets in Cyprus (and in any country with a lower rate) is 8.037 percent.

 With the tax return deadline for 2015 on the horizon, the tax department has issued a circular explaining how the provisions for NID are to be applied in practice.
-The guidance sets out the legal basis for the NID, and explains the underlying concepts, definitions and basic principles of calculating NID and their application in practice, with worked examples illustrating various hypothetical scenarios.
+The guidance sets out the legal basis for the NID, explains the underlying concepts, definitions and basic principles of calculating NID, and their application in practice, and provides worked examples illustrating various hypothetical scenarios.

-III.
 Sample Calculations

 A simple example will help illustrate the principles.
-Assume that a new company is established on March 31, 2015 with an initial capital of 10 million euros, fully paid in cash.
-Its pre-tax profit for the nine months ended December 31, 2015 is 200,000 euros, and for the year 2016 it is 1 million euros.
+Assume that a new company is established on March 31, 2015, with an initial capital of EUR20m (USD22.3m), fully paid in cash.
+Its pre-tax profit for the nine months ended December 31, 2015, is EUR400,000, and for the year 2016 it is EUR2m.

-For 2015 the maximum NID is nine-twelfths (because the capital was in place for only nine months of the year) of 8.037 percent (the rate for Cyprus) applied to the new capital of 10 million euros, giving a result of 602,775 euros.
+For 2015, the maximum NID is nine-twelfths (because the capital was in place for only nine months of the year) of 8.037 percent (the NID rate for Cyprus) applied to the new capital of EUR20m, giving a result of EUR1,205,550.
 It is then necessary to consider whether the 80 percent ceiling on profits applies.
-As profits for the period are only 200,000 euros, the NID is limited to 80 percent of this, namely 160,000 euros.
-This means that the company's taxable profit is reduced to 40,000 euros.
+As profits for the period are only EUR400,000, the NID is limited to 80 percent of this, namely EUR320,000, and the company's taxable profit is reduced to EUR80,000.